 Grosvenor will be pursuing Phase 1 development of its master-planned Vancouver project Brentwood Block in a joint venture with an unnamed Canadian pension fund and B.C.-based investment firm Westerkirk Capital Inc.

-“The joint venture formation at Brentwood Block is especially remarkable as it signals the start of one of our largest contributions to the North American housing market to date, delivering needed housing in supply-constrained Metro Vancouver,” Jamie Delmotte, chief co-investment officer for Grosvenor’s North American property business, said in an announcement.
+Brentwood Block represents one of the companies’ largest contributions to the North American housing market to date, delivering needed housing in supply-constrained Metro Vancouver, Delmotte said.

 The first phase of Brentwood Block will be made up of 1,730 units, of which 1,279 will be rental housing and 204 below market rate.
 A multi-storey community centre and 200,000 square feet of commercial space are also planned for the $1.5-billion development stage.

 Grosvenor is a London, England-headquartered owner and developer that has operated in the Lower Mainland of B.C. for over 70 years.
-It has a $6.5-billion pipeline of projects in North America, according to a release.
+It has a $6.5-billion pipeline of projects in North America.

 Westerkirk is a private investment firm with an office in Victoria, B.C.